maianhpuco/DIMVImputation/README.md

 # Usages:

 ## If you install with option 1 (with pip):
-For example you have missing data array named X and you want to impute following the DIMV imputation
+For example, suppose you have a dataset with missing values named X, and you wish to apply the DIMV imputation method to fill in these missing values.

 ```python
 from DIMVImputation import DIMVImputation